What is the Best Saw Horse? Reviews of Heavy-Duty Models (2023)

 3. ToughBuilt TB-C500 Sawhorse with 2x4 Support Arms

-We love the top-tier steel used to construct this saw horse because it allows it to support up to 1100 lbs.
+The top-tier steel used to construct this saw horse allows it to support up to 1100 lbs.
 In addition, its lightweight construction, adaptable features, and numerous applications all work together to ensure your complete satisfaction.

 The collapsible construction of this saw horse is one of its best features.
 When folded, the four sturdy legs provide a compact and convenient way to store the saw horse when unused.
 The unit’s portability is further improved by the inclusion of a handle that’s comfortable to hold.